cedenoruel/OpenADMET-ExpansionRx-Blind-Challenge/README.md

 - These data were used for feature augmentation (not directly concatenated with the provided ExpansionRx training set).

 **Performance comments**
-- Our internal cross-validation metrics are comparable to the live leaderboard scores.
+- My internal cross-validation metrics are comparable to the live leaderboard scores, notably for LogD.
 - The endpoints MPPB, MBPB, and MGMB have more variability between internal and LB scores.